Preprints

 • Share and enable easy citation with a permanent identifier, such as a DOI.

-• Establish your area of research and open up opportunities to connect with potential collaborators.
+• Open up opportunities to connect with potential collaborators.

-• Create opportunities to receive feedback on your work prior to formal peer review, allowing you to undertake revisions.
+• Receive feedback on your work prior to formal peer review, allowing you to undertake revisions.

 • Demonstrate openness and transparency by allowing scrutiny of your early work.